ekilawasim-coder/aienablementPOC/createLLD.md

 - [ ] Copied (not recreated) all common sections from HLD to LLD
 - [ ] Only generated new content for LLD-specific implementation details

-- Use https://dev.azure.com/ekilawasim/GenAI%20POC/_wiki/wikis/GenAI-POC.wiki/2/Sample-LLD as a reference of the template and information required
+**Additional Instruction:**
-- Use 'copilot-instructions.md' to get an understanding of the codebase and its existing low level design patterns
+- Use 'copilot-instructions.md' to get an understanding of the codebase and its existing low level design patterns so you can define the low level design
 - **DO NOT** create additional APIs beyond those in the HLD
-- In case you find gaps in the HLD, refer to Step #7
+- In case you find gaps in the HLD, refer to Step #8

-## Step 6: Upload the LLD
+## Step 7: Upload the LLD

 - Create a sub-page under the HLD
 - Copy the contet of the HLD you have created into this sub-page and copy the title of the HLD replacing the "HLD" in the title with "LLD"

-## (Optional) Step 7: Create Comments
+## (Optional) Step 8: Create Comments
 - In case there are gaps or questions while creating the LLD, add a comment in the LLD with these gaps as bullet points